Is Google Analytics HIPAA compliant?

 The Health Insurance Portability and Accountability Act (HIPAA) is a federal law of the United States adopted in 1996.
 HIPAA aims to protect the privacy and security of protected health information (PHI) and to ensure its portability from one healthcare provider to another.

-HIPAA only applies to specific entities: healthcare providers, healthcare insurance plans, and healthcare clearinghouses (that is, intermediaries for the exchange of health information).
-If your organization does not fit these criteria, you do not need to worry about HIPAA, even if you process health information.
+HIPAA mainly covers healthcare providers, healthcare insurance plans, and healthcare clearinghouses (that is, intermediaries for the exchange of health information).
+These entities are referred to as covered entities (CEs).

 What is the Privacy Rule?

 One of the central points of the Privacy Rule is disclosure limitation.
 Certain disclosures of PHI are allowed because they are essential to the provision of healthcare and the functioning of the healthcare system.
-For instance, your hospital can send your medical bills to your insurance plan or forward them to another hospital where you receive care.
-All other disclosures require written authorization from the person the information refers to.
+For instance, a hospital can send your medical bills to your insurance plan or forward your electronic health record to your new hospital.

 What is PHI?